 Then a couple of years ago my family went for it.
-I haven’t looked back since so I am writing a introductory guide to the best cord cutting options.
+I haven’t looked back since, so I am writing an introductory guide to the best cord cutting options.

 What is cord cutting?

 Cord cutting is getting rid of or cancelling cable TV, at least in the most classic sense of the large cable companies which can overcharge us, and keep us locked into contracts for years.

 Once you cancel cable TV you can use internet or wireless services to watch video from streaming services instead.

 It’s definitely helpful to make a spreadsheet or list comparing costs of cord cutting with your current cable TV options.
 This is what I did for awhile before keeping cable made no sense anymore at all.